hfogelberg/node_api_starter/README.md

 ````

 ## Setup
-1. mv config.js.copy config.js
-2. Edit the jwt secret key in config.js
+1. Rename config.js.copy to config.js and edit the jwt secret key.
+(Config.js is in the gitignore).
-3. Edit the db path in /server/db/mongoose.js
+2. Edit the db path in /server/db/mongoose.js
-4. And set up the api!
+3. And set up the api!
 There are some good old todos as an example.